Skip to main content

 Overview

-Behavioral metrics are computed aggregations over a customer’s interaction history.
+Behavioral metrics let you define computed aggregations over a customer’s interaction history.
 They transform raw event data (impressions, clicks, conversions) into meaningful signals like “email frequency in the last 7 days” or “conversion rate for credit card offers.”
-These metrics power dynamic rules in contact policies, qualification, and scoring.
+You use these metrics to power dynamic rules in contact policies, qualification, and scoring.

-countNumber of matching events”3 impressions in 7 days”
+countNumber of matching records”3 impressions in 7 days”

-sumSum of a numeric property on events”Total spend from conversions”
+sumSum of the source field value”Total spend from conversions”

 minMinimum value”Lowest offer amount clicked”